-- With closed contacts on a new vacuum interrupter, the bottom of the moving contact block should be 1.250±0.042 above the top of the lower main primary disconnect bars.
-See Figure 25. - b.
-With closed contacts on a new vacuum interrupter, the bottom of the pin which connects the bell cranks to the operating yoke should be 1.500"±0.060" above the bottom of the lower main primary disconnect bars.
-See Figure 26. - With the breaker open, the dimension described in (b) should be 0.875"±0.015". - d.
-As explained in the description of the mechanism operation, when the breaker is closed a gap will exist between the contact loading spring yoke and the nut on the push rod stud, Figure 26.
-With a new vacuum interrupter, this gap will be between 1/2 inch and 5/8 inch.
-As the contacts erode, the gap will reduce to about 1/8 inch.
+- c.
+With the breaker open, the dimension described in (b) should be 0.937" + .080". - d.
+As explained in the description of the mechanism operation, when the breaker is closed a gap will exist between the contact loading spring yoke and the nut on the push rod stud, Figure 25.
+With a new vacuum interrupter, this gap will be between 1⁄2" and 5%".
+As the contacts erode, the gap will reduce to about 1⁄2".

-If it is necessary to adjust any of these dimensions, refer to the procedures for replacing a vacuum interrupter in the REPAIR PROCEDURES section of this instruction book.
+If it is necessary to adjust any of these dimensions after major maintenance, refer to the instructions for replacing a vacuum interrupter in the REPAIR PROCEDURES section of this instruction book.
+Gauges 100B774 and 100B775, used in these adjustments, are included with replacement interrupters furished by Powell.
+If you need these gauges and are not replacing an interrupter, contact Powell Apparatus Service Division (PASD).